JerryJV/NCP-Files-JJV/README.md

 #NCP File Repository

-Files uses by Jerry Varvel for the New Champions Protocal games.
+Files used or created by Jerry Varvel for the New Champions Protocal games.